Justy-11/R4D/README.md

 # R4D
-Real-time Drowsiness and Distraction detection system
+Real-time Drowsiness and Distraction Detection system for Drivers

 This is a real-time Drowsiness and Distraction detection System using transfer learning.
 It addresses critical concerns related to driver safety and attentiveness, particularly in the context of road safety and human-machine interaction.
 It detects the driver's eye state and recognize various forms of distraction behaviors by analyzing real-time visual data, allowing for timely warnings and intervention.